 • Always include the company headquarters of all parties that are mentioned

 • In the opening paragraphs, tell exactly what is new and why it should be of interest.

 • Include enough information to answer questions likely to be asked by sophisticated technical readers.
 Otherwise, there may be a delay in handling your release while we contact you for further details

 • Indicate the name and contact information of someone who can supply additional information if necessary.

 • Provide illustrations to support your text.
-Photographs should be sharp and unretouched.
-If submitting digital photgraphs, please make sure that they are at least 300 dpi and in .jpg, .tif or Photoshop .eps format.
+If submitting digital photographs, please make sure that they are at least 300 dpi and in .jpg, .tif or Photoshop .eps format.